SPEAK TO A MODULAR EXPERT: 1-888-836-7850

 3. Materials & Finishes

-As you might expect, the materials you choose for your modular office will also affect the final cost.
+As you might expect, the materials you choose for your modular office building will also affect the final cost.
 Modular buildings often cost less than traditional buildings, but using materials like steel and aluminum will inflate prices if chosen over more common materials like fiberglass-reinforced plastic or vinyl-covered gypsum.

 And of course, selecting soundproofed, fire-rated, or other special panels will add to the total price as well.
 (For more details, check out some of our interior options.)